 What is ALP's COVID-19 policy?

-We are happy to report that we did not have any COVID-19 related incidents in our 2021 season.
-We are hoping that La Vida will be able to operate more like “normal”, but we also have seen that restrictions due to the virus are constantly changing.
+We are happy to report that COVID-19 did not limit our ability to operate this past summer.
+Though restrictions have been lifting, we are also aware of the possibility for changing guidance.
 Though not in place yet, we are prepared to do the following depending on the most current guidance during the upcoming summer:

 - Provide more individual sleeping arrangements such as the use of hammocks